 Adjusting for MHT does not qualitatively change our results on production, skills, and income: the trainees are more skilled, more engaged in production, and earn more as a result of skills training.
 In the overall sample, only 1 out of the 11 statistically significant outcomes becomes insignificant at the 10% level after accounting for multiple hypothesis testing (asset index).
-In evaluation sub-samples (columns 2 to 4) that were less powered to begin with (due to smaller sample size relative to column 1 in addition to the weaker first-stage in column 4 where we omit stipend instruments to measure the VBT complier LATE) the MHT adjustment makes a slightly larger difference.
-For VBT (within-village training), 3 out of the 12 statistically significant outcomes become insignificant at a 10% level (household expenditure, log of clothing expense, household influence index); for outside-of-village training, 2 out of the previously 12 significant outcomes become insignificant at 10% after adjusting the p-values for multiple hypothesis testing (asset index and civic engagement); and for VBT compliers, 5 of the 12 statistically significant outcomes move from a p-value less than 10% to above that threshold (number of clothes stitched, tailoring earning from non-relatives, log of clothing expense, household influence, and government usage index).
-For a sixth variable, overall earnings from tailoring, the MHT adjusted p-values are now 10.9 and 10.4 %.
+In evaluation sub-samples (columns 2 to 4) that were less powered to begin with (e.g. due to lower take-up in outside village training) MHT adjustment makes a larger difference.
+For VBT (in-village training), 3 out of the 12 statistically significant outcomes become insignificant at a 10% level (all from panels D and E: household expenditure, log clothing expense, household influence index); for Outside-village training, 2 out of the previously 12 significant outcomes become insignificant at 10% after adjusting the p-values for multiple hypothesis testing (from panels D and E: asset index and civic engagement), and for VBT Compliers 5 of the 12 statistically significant outcomes move from a p-value less than 10% to on above that threshold.